SovereignCloudStack/cluster-stacks/providers/openstack/rke2/README.md

 ## Getting started

-At first you need a Ready installed Rancher Management Dashboard (without any existing Downstreamclusters installed via custom-cluster.
-The cso will breake the management).
+To begin, ensure you have a functional Rancher Management Dashboard.
+Note that there must be no existing downstream clusters installed via the "custom-cluster" method, as the Cluster Stacks Operator (CSO) will conflict with the cluster management.

-For Rancher Version < 2.13 you must install the Rancher Turtles to open the preinstalled capi. https://ranchermanager.docs.rancher.com/integrations-in-rancher/cluster-api/overview
+For Rancher versions prior to 2.13, you must manually install Rancher Turtles to enable the preinstalled Cluster API (CAPI) functionality.
+Refer to the Rancher CAPI Overview for more details. <https://ranchermanager.docs.rancher.com/integrations-in-rancher/cluster-api/overview>

-For Rancher Version >= 2.13 the Rancher Turtles is preinstalled and enabled by default.
-Only the Rancher Turtles UI must be installed sepratly. https://turtles.docs.rancher.com/turtles/v0.24/en/tutorials/quickstart.html#_capi_ui_extension_installation
+For Rancher versions 2.13 and later, Rancher Turtles is preinstalled and enabled by default.
+However, the Rancher Turtles UI extension must be installed separately.
+Installation instructions can be found in the Turtles Quickstart Guide. <https://turtles.docs.rancher.com/turtles/v0.24/en/tutorials/quickstart.html#_capi_ui_extension_installation>

-Now you must install following providers (via GUI Cluster Management > CAPI > Provider > Create)
+Once the environment is prepared, install the required providers via the GUI by navigating to Cluster Management > CAPI > Provider > Create

 |Key|Value bootstrap|Value controlplane|Value infrastructure|
 |---|---|---|--|